Table of Contents

-In a party, you have the chance to show off the various products and get people excited about them.
+At a party, you have the chance to show off the various products and get people excited about them.
 That can potentially increase your sales but there’s also a catch.
-The catch is that you have to buy product to make the parties work.
+The catch is that you have to buy a product to make the parties work.

 As such, you can easily end up spending quite a bit of money on products just so that you can promote them at parties.
 It’s easy to see how this can get expensive, especially if you don’t manage to sell all that much at a given party.

 The compensation plan itself offers members a 25% commission for the sales that they make.
 That's pretty great actually!
 If you get upwards of $2,000 in sales within a month, then you also get a 7% bonus.
 Theoretically, you could make money in this way alone but only if you could sell enough products.

 However, the emphasis of the compensation plan isn’t on selling the products.
 Instead, if you want to be successful, you have to get involved in recruitment and team building.

 This general concept is the same across every MLM out there and this is actually where the term MLM comes from (it stands for multi-level marketing).
 The overall idea is that you recruit others and that these people recruit others, and so forth.
 All of these people become your downline.

 As your downline increases in size and success, you are eligible for more bonuses and can increase in rank within the company.
 In turn, increasing in rank means income.
 Because the bonuses are so heavily tied into your downline, you really do need to grow this in order to be successful in the company.